MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 ---
 # Explore Microsoft Copilot in Microsoft Edge

-Welcome to the world of Microsoft Copilot!
+Welcome to the exciting world of Microsoft Copilot!

 In this exercise, you'll harness the power of Copilot to explore a new business idea: starting a corporate cleaning company.

 Imagine this: you're about to launch a top-notch cleaning service that will revolutionize office spaces everywhere.
 With Microsoft Copilot by your side, you'll research market trends and develop a solid business plan.
 But that's not all!
 You'll also create compelling documents, eye-catching presentations, and persuasive emails to help get your idea off the ground and attract investors.